By Hannah Wemyss | 20 November 2019 | 2 minute read

 Technological advancements have a promising effect on the efficiencies that lie at the core of the advice process.
 Our report delves into the adoption of technology solutions along with the corresponding satisfaction.
 Back office systems, cash flow modelling and risk profiling are all widely adopted within advice firms.
 However, only 54% of financial advisers have implemented a client portal and are least satisfied with the technology.

-You can download a free copy of the report here.
+You can download the Financial Advice Business Benchmarking full report here.

 The NextWealth Directory rates and reviews the technology that supports financial planning businesses.
 The more the directory is used the more useful it will be to the community.
 You can sign up for free and leave a review either under your name or anonymously on our website.